2019 CANYON BELGIAN WAFFLE RIDE

 The Canyon BWR attracts world-class cyclists from around the world.
 It has a cult following of fervent racers from cyclocross, road and mountain biking.
 As a result, it has become known as much for its difficulty, with all the glorious trappings of the Belgian Spring Classics — as it has for the celebratory atmosphere that pervades the event’s every funky facet.

 Each year the course is different.
-This year’s was not the longest but it was the most dirty yet at 133-miles; 46 of which were in dirt, with 12,000 feet of elevation gain.
+This past year’s was not the longest but it was the most dirty yet at 133-miles; 46 of which were in dirt, with 12,000 feet of elevation gain.
 We hope to keep the course similar to that of this year, but different.
 Now entering its fifth year, the Belgian Wafer Ride will cover roughly 74 miles of the Canyon BWR’s tricky trails, hellacious hills and rolling roads.